Megagig/pharma-care-saas/Implementation/DASHBOARD_IMPLEMENTATION_SUMMARY.md

 **Test Coverage**: Ready for testing implementation **Documentation**: Comprehensive guides provided

-The dashboard is now ready to provide pharmacists with real-time insights, improve usability with intuitive charts and KPIs, and integrate seamlessly with the existing Pharmacare application! 🚀
+The dashboard is now ready to provide pharmacists with real-time insights, improve usability with intuitive charts and KPIs, and integrate seamlessly with the existing PharmacyCopilot application! 🚀